 Sarah has been volunteering full time with Youth With A Mission (YWAM) for almost 20 years and has travelled all over the world.
-Here she shares a few helpful tips and tricks she’s learnt over the years to make the journey a little more comfortable.
+Here she shares a few helpful tips and Air Travel Hacks she’s learnt over the years to make the journey a little more comfortable.

-Here are a few things I always make sure to have with me:
+Here are a few things I always make sure to have with me on my Air Travels:

 - Water Bottle – be sure to empty it before security and keep it filled at airports to yourself hydrated on and before your flight.